katriellucas/lecarde-2/README.md

 ## Description
 Source code of the fan-game Castlevania: The Lecarde Chronicles 2 made by Migami Games.
 Due to a HDD failure, the original source have been lost.
 This repo is an atempt to preserve, fix and improve this game.

 Unfortunately, the recovery process ended up corrupting all non-English characters, many transparency effects and more.
-This project might need several translators to fix (or re-translate) the dialogue for non-English languages, such as:
+So, if you know any of the following languages and is interested in helping us out by fixing and re-translating this project, feel free to contact us, we are in need of:
 - French
 - Spanish
 - German